lensapp/lens/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Guidelines for Community Engagement

+### Respect and Professionalism
+All interactions should be conducted with respect and professionalism.
+Personal attacks, harassment, and disrespectful behavior will not be tolerated.

+### Relevance and Constructiveness
+Issues and comments should be relevant to the project and contribute constructively to the discussion.
+Off-topic comments may be removed.

+### Handling Complaints and Criticism
+We welcome constructive criticism and feedback regarding Lens.
+However, repetitive or unconstructive complaints, especially those that do not offer actionable insights, may be moderated.

+### Promotion of Alternative Products
+While we acknowledge the existence of alternative products, this GitHub Repository is not a venue for promoting them.
+Comments primarily aimed at promoting alternatives may be removed.

+### Misleading Information
+Spreading false or misleading information is strictly prohibited.
+Comments found to be disseminating misleading information will be subject to removal and the poster may face further actions.

 ## Enforcement Responsibilities